-Starting in 2021, WI's Board authorized the creation of this annual award program - up to five awards are given out per cycle.
+Starting in 2021, WI's Board authorized the creation of this annual award program in which up to five awards are given out per cycle.
 An award ceremony and cohorts of past and present awardees are convened throughout the year as part of this program.
 Its programmatic purpose is rooted in a strong belief that investment in bold, enterprising leaders with inventive approaches to ministry not only advances the church but creates communities of genuine human flourishing.

-As of December 31, 2022 and 2021, the program expenses were \$415,596 and \$290,769, respectively.
+As of December 31, 2023 and 2022, the program expenses were \$343,213 and \$415,596, respectively, and were paid from unrestricted net assets.